apache/kudu/docs/design-docs/scan-optimization-partition-pruning.md

   AND metric = "load-avg-1min";

 -- Does not allow hash bucket pruning
-SELECT * from 't'
+SELECT * from 'machine_metrics'
 WHERE host = "host001.example.com";
 ```

 ## Tablet Lookup Optimization

-In order for the client to prune tablets, it must look up the tablet partition
+In order for the client to scan a tablet it must retrieve the tablet location
-information from the master.
-In order to limit these lookups for queries which
-only touch a small portion of the table, predicates and primary key bounds are
-pushed into partition key bounds in a manner similar to how predicates are
-pushed into the primary key bounds.
-The partition key bounds limit the set of
-tablets that are looked up from the master and evaluated for pruning.
-This can
+from the master.
+When a tablet is going to be pruned from a scan, its tablet
+location is not needed, so the client can speed up metadata operations by not
-limit the high upfront cost of looking up the entire tablet metadata set for a
+looking up metadata for pruned tablets.
-new client which is performing a scan that is constrained to a few rows.

 ## Implementation